tzachiazo1/yoshi/website/versioned_docs/version-4.x/editor-flow/cli-API.md

 ```
 yoshi-flow-editor build
 ```
-Builds optimized for the best performance app for the production environment to the `dist` folder.
+Build an optimized version of your app for production environment.
+Generated artifacts should be available under the `dist` directory.

 - Creates minified `Widget`, `viewerScript` and `editorScript` bundles. (ex. `dist/buttonViewerWidget.bundle.min.js`)
 - Generates editor and settings `.html`s under `dist/editor/[:componentName].html` file.
 It could be used as an editor and settings panel URLs on production.
-If you are using own backend to serve the editor part, you can still find a `.vm` files at the same locations.
+If you are using a server to serve the editor part, you can still find the `.vm` files at the same locations.

 ### `--analyze`
-Will build the app and open bundle analysis results.
-Will open tabs with visual statistics for widget and worker bundles.
+Builds the app and opens bundle analysis results. (visual statistics for widget and worker bundles)

 ## Test
 ```